oxinabox/ChainRulesJuliaCon2020/content_src/pres.md

 # What does AD Need ?

- - Ability to break things down into primative operations that it has **rules** for.
+ - Ability to decompose functions down into primitive operations that it has **rules** for.
  - Ability to recompose those rules and the results to get overall derivatives.
  - A collection of those **rules**: ChainRules

 ---

 # Why does AD need rules:
- - Fundermentally need rules for the instruction set: `+`, `*`, etc.
+ - Fundamentally need rules for the instruction set: `+`, `*`, etc.
  - Insert domain-knowledge about best way to find it.
-Extreme example: _QuadGK + Fundermental Theorem of Calculus._ it is the identity.
+Extreme example: _QuadGK + Fundamental Theorem of Calculus._ it is the identity.
  - Need rules to handle things the AD can't deal with (e.g. Zygotes current lack of mutation support)

 .funfact[